FOURTH AMENDED AND RESTATED BY-LAWS OF EASTERN WINTER SPORTS REPS ASSOCIATION, INC.

 a.
 Regular Membership - shall be open to any person who gains his or her livelihood primarily as a sales representative for firms substantially engaged in the manufacture of goods, merchandise and equipment commonly associated with the snow, outdoor and action sports industries and whose sales area or territory includes one or more of the following states: New York, Pennsylvania, New Jersey, Maryland, Delaware and Washington, DC.

 b.
-Cross-over Membership - shall be open to any person who is a member in good standing of another snow, outdoor or action sports industry rep association which offers reciprocity to the corporation’s members and who in the regular course of his or her business occasionally conducts such business within the states comprising the territory of this association.
+Cross-over Membership - shall be open to any person who is a member in good standing of another snow, outdoor or action sports industry rep association and who in the regular course of his or her business occasionally conducts such business within the states comprising the territory of this association.

 c.
 Associate Membership - shall be open to any former regular member who for reasons of retirement or relocation is not actively participating in the activities of the corporation but wishes to retain membership.